"A wilder side of Iceland alongside the Eco Companion team!"

 Have the very best chance to experience the Northern Lights!
 See the infamous Eyjafjallajökull volcano that brought UK flights to a standstill.
 Discover the south coast Skógafoss and Seljalandsfoss waterfalls.
 Walk on the Reynisfjara black sand beach.
 Ice-walk across Sólheimajökull Glacier.
 Reach parts of Iceland no tourist can alone, thanks to our super jeeps transportation (Named after the Norse gods like Thor).

 All along looked after by expert local guides and the Eco Companion team.
-Margarita and Tom bring a wealth of travel experience and knowledge after visiting over 120 countries internationally between them.
+Haley, Max and Tom bring a wealth of travel experience and knowledge after visiting over 120 countries internationally between them.
 Plus meet the man behind Eco Companion and discover his passion for why he started it all in the first place.

 Everything you need is included in the price (but be sure to check included/excluded).
 This trip is the best way to see Iceland for yourself and create memories for a lifetime!